edtadros/icloud-nosync/README.md

             echo "Error: Cannot use -d and -f together." return 1
         fi
+        if $no_prune && ! $is_directory; then
+            echo "Error: --no-prune requires -d."
+            return 1
+        fi
     else
         if $is_directory || $is_file; then
             echo "Error: -d and -f require -r." return 1
+        fi
+        if $no_prune; then
+            echo "Error: --no-prune requires -r -d."
+            return 1
         fi
     fi